thebaldgeek/thebaldgeek.github.io/DragonOS.md

 jaero -s VFO03 &
 ```
 Save with ctrl+o and then exit with ctrl+x
+**BIG NOTE** you need to run each jaero from the terminal with the -s and VFO number and adjust its settings, then click its 'File->Exit' menu before you run that script.
+You will get a ton of odd errors if you don't.
+You only have to run each one one at a time the first time, from then on out, you can just run this bulk start script.

 Add as many instances of Jaero as you need.
 BE SURE and turn off logging and voice decoding in each when running on a Raspberry Pi.
 Those two features use a lot of CPU and will cause bad/dropped decodes.

 Once you create that .sh file, make it executable by the command `sudo chmod +x jaerostart.sh`